racquesta/sampleLesson/README.md

 ### 10. Instructor Do:  Charting Calories

 This activity is to assimilate students with using Google's chart builder feature.
 You can find the spreadsheet link [here](https://docs.google.com/spreadsheets/d/1vu9ilByA50Qruq8RZeryUO0FlfXui3rFFnTg7fayxZI/copy).
-The code can be found [here]()

-Go over the code for students or have them talk briefly to each other about what they think the code does and how it works.
+Go over the code ([06-Ins_creatingCharts](https://github.com/racquesta/sampleLesson/blob/master/Activities/06-Ins_creatingCharts/creatingCharts.gs)) for students or have them talk briefly to each other about what they think the code does and how it works.

 There are a couple things to highlight in this code: